atrocore/docs-old/modules/export-remote.md

-# Export Feeds: HTTP Request
+# Export Feeds: Remote File

-When you don't want to export files every time and upload them to the web you may use the `Export Feeds: HTTP Request` module.
-It will export data from your ATRO system to you using HTTP protocol.
-It also will do it in  in appropriate for you form.
+When you don't want to export files every time and upload them to the web you may use the `Export Feeds: Remote File` module.
+It will export data from your ATRO system to you using HTTP protocol in appropriate form.

 > Note that you will still need `Export Feeds` module to export anything.

-## Creating HTTP Request feed
+## Creating Remote File feed

 To create export feed using HTTP Request select `HTTP Request` as a `Type`.
 You may need to adjust `Maximum Number of Records per Iteration *` option or leave it default.
 Then proceed as normal up to `FEED SETTINGS` tab.